Parents, Guardians and Families

 Research shows that students who live in residence tend to be more successful in their academic studies, have increased self-confidence, and develop stronger life skills compared to students who commute.

-The UBC Residence Life team is here to help support your student’s residence experience and academic achievement, along with their personal growth and wellbeing.
+The UBC Student Housing team is here to help support your student’s residence experience and academic achievement, along with their personal growth and wellbeing.

 Hello from our Director, Student Residence